anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <p align="center"><b>Table 4-19:</b> Storage Performance Profiles.</p>

+Note, performance is based on a block size of 256KB or larger.

 <a name="4.2.3.1"></a>
 #### 4.2.3.1 Available storage extensions
 These are non-ephemeral storage extensions that can be provided to VNFs for persistent data storage.
 More than one storage extension can be provided to a single VNF-C.